13 days Tokyo to Tokyo

 Most of our optional activities can be booked during your trip through your Adventure Leader however there are a couple that are so popular, that they must be booked in advance to guarantee availability.
 They are listed below:

 On this budget Japan tour, accommodation is in hostel dorm rooms as standard.
 The price of a single room upgrade for the trip is £490 and a double room upgrade is £275 per person.
-Please note this is for 11 out of the 12 nights.
-Osaka is “private” but in a capsule hotel.
+Please note that accommodation upgrades are not available in Hakone and Osaka.

 We can also arrange for additional accommodation before or after the group tour to allow you to acclimatise to the jet lag or relax after an action packed couple of weeks.

 We do not book airport transfers.
 The best and more affordable way of getting to/from Tokyo’s airports is by public transport.
 Our sales team can recommend the best way of reaching our hostels depending on the airport you are flying in to.